Packstations / Poststations

 The new, accessible Poststations have options and features that make them easier to use, such as:

-• Language support (screen reader)
+• Speech output (screen reader)

 • A large screen with adjustable font sizes and high contrast